2025 European Artistic Gymnastics Championships

 The 11th European Men's and Women's Artistic Gymnastics Championships was an artistic gymnastics competition held from 26 to 31 May 2025 in Leipzig, Germany.
 It was the 46th European championships in total for men, and 36th in total for women (including the separate men's and women's championships held in even numbered years).
 For the first time a Mixed Team Final was contested.

 Initially the event was to be held in Tel Aviv, Israel but was relocated to Leipzig due to the ongoing Gaza war.

+Céleste Mordenti (LUX) and Eleftherios Petrounias (GRE) were awarded the Shooting Star Award.